A Hybrid Communication Approach for Metadata Exchange in Geo-Distributed Fog Environments: Evaluation

-As shown in \cref{fig:eps_mean_redirected}, the mean numbers of redirected and escalated tasks are generally unaffected by an increasing number of possible pool members.
-Although for an upper bound of $10$ members per edge pool, the mean numbers of redirected and escalated tasks are lower, while the number of completed tasks is almost as high as the maximum.
-It seems to be a contradiction at first glance, but it can be reasoned by the circumstance that subpools are tendentiously built faster for a very low limit of pool members, provided the density is constant.
-By this, the clients change the edge pools more frequently since the area of a subpool is smaller than the one of its parent pool.
-The rapid pool hopping of the clients leads in total to a more even distributed task load within the whole edge layer, and fewer overloaded capacity of edge pools or subpools.
-It also explains the low standard deviation values for both metrics.
+As shown in \cref{fig:eps_mean_redirected}, the mean number of redirected and escalated tasks are generally unaffected by an increasing number of possible pool members.
+At a maximum edge pool size of $10$, the mean numbers of redirected and escalated tasks are lower, while the number of completed tasks is almost as high as the maximum.
+While appearing contradictory, pools tend to split more frequently for a limited pool size, provided the density is constant.
+Clients thus change edge pools more frequently, leading in total to a more evenly distributed task load within the whole edge layer, and fewer overloaded capacity of edge pools or subpools.
+Further, the global edge pool instance has significantly fewer redirected and escalated tasks on average as a result of its larger total capacity.

-The global edge pool instance has significantly fewer redirected and escalated tasks on average as a result of the growing contingent of capacities within the pool caused by a larger number of included edge nodes.
-The standard deviations of both metrics (\cref{fig:eps_sd_redirected}) tends to grow constantly with an increasing number of pool members, where the standard deviation of the number of redirected tasks is smaller than the one of the number of escalated tasks up to a limit of $30$ pool members.
-For any larger pool size, this relation shifts due to the growing edge pool capacities.
-The standard deviation of escalated tasks for a limitation of $20$ pool participants is biased by a single outlier in the measurements.

-The failure detection rate is constant for most of the tested scenarios.
-Only for the upper bounds of 10 and 30 edge nodes per pool, a deviation of 4\% can be observed.
-It is reasoned by the combination of the circumstance that the last failure was triggered just before the end of the measurement and the non-deterministic behavior of the threads, so that in some cases the failure is not reported in time.

-In summary, the experiment revealed that the number of edge pool members does not influence the number of exchanged gossip messages.
+In summary, the experiment reveals that the number of edge pool members does not influence the number of exchanged gossip messages.
 However, the replacement of edge pools by a single global peer-to-peer network within the edge layer seems to have a negative impact on the volume of exchanged gossip messages.
 The failure detection rate is unaffected by the pool size.
-Though, we identified a performance optimum in terms of task fulfillment for $n = 30$ pool participants.